nicevo/chat-bot/challenge-kik.md

 ### Tell Kik you want to create a bot

-*On phone:* Start Kik on your phone.
+- **On phone:** Start Kik on your phone.

-*On computer:* Go to <https://dev.kik.com/> on your computer.
+- **On computer:** Go to <https://dev.kik.com/>.

-*On phone:* Scan the Kik code with the Kik app.
+- **On phone:** Scan the Kik code with the Kik app.
-*On phone:* The user Botsworth will start chatting with you and ask you what the bot should be called.
+- **On phone:** The user Botsworth will start chatting with you and ask you what the bot should be called.

-*On computer:* Click the Log in-button on Kik's web page and scan the Kik code with the app.
+- **On computer:** Click the Log in-button on Kik's web page and scan the Kik code with the app.
 Then go to the account Configuration (still on your computer) to find your new bot's API key (on <https://dev.kik.com/#/engine>).
 The API key is your bot's password.
-*On computer:* Save the API key in a text file, for later use.
+- **On computer:** Save the API key in a text file, for later use.

 We're now ready to start developing our Kik bot!
 Move on to the next step.

 ### Done Challenge 2?